Topzle Topzle

 Notes

-Written during the early Bad sessions While a demo by Jackson was recorded, sources fluctuate on how much of the song was recorded; some involved with the production were even unaware Jackson recorded a demo Song was later given to Siedah Garrett for her 1988 album Kiss of Life A snippet of Jackson's demo surfaced on the internet in 2003
+Written between 1986-1987 during the early Bad sessions While a demo by Jackson was recorded, sources fluctuate on how much of the song was recorded; some involved with the production were even unaware Jackson recorded a demo Song was later given to Siedah Garrett for her 1988 album Kiss of Life A snippet of Jackson's demo surfaced on the intern

 "Happy Birthday, Lisa"